dhvip9/Math_bots/README.md

 ### Hi there 👋
-It my fist Project
-stay tune for math 1.0
+Stay tune for math 1.0